|

 European Union divests from PetroChina over Sudan - 3/17/08

-The Members of the European Parliament’s (MEP) pension fund has divested from PetroChina, the listed arm of China National Petroleum Corporation, Sudan's largest oil partner.
-PetroChina was the only company on the Sudan Divestment Task Force's Highest Offenders list owned by the pension fund (click here for a full list of Highest Offenders).
-MEP Glenys Kinnock, stated, "The sale of the stockholdings in PetroChina sends a very clear signal that the European Parliament abhors that company's links with a regime which does little to end the violent conflict in Darfur."
+The Members of the European Parliament’s (MEP) pension fund has divested from PetroChina, the listed arm of China National Petroleum Corporation, Sudan’s largest oil partner.
+PetroChina was the only company on the Sudan Divestment Task Force’s Highest Offenders list owned by the pension fund.
+MEP Glenys Kinnock, stated, “The sale of the stockholdings in PetroChina sends a very clear signal that the European Parliament abhors that company’s links with a regime which does little to end the violent conflict in Darfur.”

 The European Union’s move follows PGGM’s recent decision to divest from PetroChina.
 PGGM is one of the largest public pension funds in Europe.
 The fund made the decision to sell PetroChina after extensive efforts to engage the company over Sudan failed.
 According to published reports, the sale marks the first time a Dutch pension fund has decided to act against a Chinese oil operator.